-While traveling on business during his career, George wrote numerous short stories and many filmscripts, including Shroomtown, Hellenic Digits, Hammurabi, L5, World HQ, Where There’s Smoke, and Protocol Omega.
+While travelling on business during his career, George wrote numerous short stories and many filmscripts, including Shroomtown, Hellenic Digits, Hammurabi, L5, World HQ, Where There’s Smoke, and Protocol Omega.

 A past president of the Federation of BC Writers, he was awarded their prestigious Honorary Life Membership in 2016.

 Current books and projects include his collection of short stories, plays and a poem – Quantum Events; an ambitious novel called The Antichrist of Stanley Park, which takes place in Nunavut and Vancouver; a book by George and Ron M. Craig called In a Cloud of Sails, which follows the remarkable adventures of a square-rigged sailing ship built in North Vancouver in 1968; and The Giants of Cathedral Grove, about a clan of neandertals who, unsuccessfully, tried to hide from the other humans in a remote part of the world.

 George founded the publishing company called Rutherford Press.
 Its first publications were Notes To Mother by Jeff Berry, and Flying With White Eagle by Ben Nuttall-Smith.
-Also proudly offered are Explore the Alaskan Coast and French Silk on Water, by Patrick Hill, In a Cloud of Sails by George Opacic and Ron M. Craig, along with further works by Ben Nuttall-Smith titled Crescent Beach Reflections, Mad God of the Toltecs, Discovered In A Scream, and Henry Hamster Esquire.
+Also proudly offered are Explore the Alaskan Coast and French Silk on Water, by Patrick Hill, In a Cloud of Sails by George Opacic and Ron M. Craig, along with further works by Ben Nuttall-Smith titled Crescent Beach Reflections, Mad God of the Toltecs, Discovered In A Scream, Henry Hamster Esquire, Margot, Rawness of Time

 George offers a series of professionally prepared workshops which have been well received around the province.
 Check them out here: Workshops